Northeast

 Today, visitors delight in the beauty of Long Hill’s structured and naturalistic gardens as well as a network of woodland trails.
 A diverse collection of trees, shrubs, and distinctive perennial plants provide color during the growing season, peaking in May and June and providing structure and beauty throughout the year.
 With an ever-growing calendar of public events and festivities, you’ll find ample reason for frequent returns.

 Long Hill is open for the season from April 1 – October 30.
-However, visitor services including the main house and toilets will be closed Tuesdays and Wednesdays while the grounds remain open.
+However, visitor services including the main house will be closed Monday through Friday while the grounds remain open.

 Ideas for Your Visit